StreamFab All-In-One

 Start the download process

-After you’re done with all the customization, just press the Download Now button to trigger the downloading process, and then fingers crossed.
-You’re just a few minutes away from getting the DRM protected videos to your computer's hard drive.
+After you’re done with all the customisation, just press the Download Now button to trigger the downloading process, and then fingers crossed.
+You’re just a few minutes away from getting the DRM-protected videos to your computer's hard drive.

-- As a streaming video downloader, StreamFab allows you to download DRM protected content that you've purchased, and only for backup purposes and personal offline playback.
-Any behavior related to commercial use is strictly prohibited.
+- As a streaming video downloader, StreamFab allows you to download DRM-protected content that you've purchased, and only for backup purposes and personal offline playback.
+Any behaviour related to commercial use is strictly prohibited.

 Common Playback Troubleshooting Checklist